- GST rate:

-But once your local sales do surpass RM 500,000, then you may have to register for VAT and comply with all of the Malaysian rules around tax rate and collection, invoices, and filing returns.
+But once your local sales do surpass MYR 500,000, then you may have to register for VAT and comply with all of the Malaysian rules around tax rate and collection, invoices, and filing returns.
 Please contact Malaysia's tax agency for more information.

 The registration process

 So, turns out you do need to register for tax in Malaysia.
 Don’t worry!
 Just follow these instructions from the Malaysian tax authority on how to register for Malaysian GST.